"Take Heart Through the Fire"

 Ta Da!!!
 All done and ready to go out the door!
 It is finished with a beautiful epoxy resin finish (except for the rusted "heart" that I found on the trail), so there is no need for framing.

-This piece measures 24 X 18 X 1.5, and is available for purchase.
+This piece measures 24 X 18 X 1.5.
+It is sold, but commissions are welcome.